-For 2017, the Company significantly revised the terms of its long-term incentive awards to its named executive officers.
-The Company believes that these changes make the Company's long-term incentive program better reflect current governance best practices and help to ensure that our executive management team is focused on maximizing the Company's long-term performance while continuing to assist in the retention of our valuable executive talent
+Beginning in 2017, the Company significantly revised the terms of its LTI awards to its named executive officers.
+Rather than one-year performance targets for performance-based restricted stock as had been awarded prior to 2017, our named executive officers were granted 50% of their target annual LTI awards in the form of performance-based restricted stock with three-year cumulative performance targets.
+The Company believes that these changes have made the Company's LTI program better reflect current governance best practices and have helped to ensure that our executive management team is focused on maximizing the Company's long-term performance.